twardoch/svgn/docs/plugins.md

 `svgn`, like `svgo`, includes a default preset of plugins that are generally safe and provide good optimization results.
 This preset is applied by default when no custom plugin configuration is provided.

 The default preset currently includes most implemented plugins but is more conservative than SVGO's default preset.
-SVGN includes 21 plugins in its default preset compared to SVGO's 35 plugins.
-Several complex plugins from SVGO's default preset (convertTransform, inlineStyles, mergePaths, moveElemsAttrsToGroup, moveGroupAttrsToElems, removeUselessStrokeAndFill) are not yet implemented and are excluded from the default configuration.
+SVGN's default preset is being actively aligned with SVGO's.
+Currently, several complex plugins from SVGO's default preset (mergePaths, moveElemsAttrsToGroup, moveGroupAttrsToElems) are not yet implemented and are excluded from the default configuration.

 ### SVGO v4 Default Preset Order